-Although it may not be immediately apparent, working from a desk can be very stressful to your body.
-White-collared jobs can encourage serious injuries including cervical spondylosis, lumbar vertebra disease, or repetitive strain injuries such as carpal tunnel.
-Repetitive strain injuries affect hundreds of thousands of American workers a year, and lead to tens of billions of dollars annually in workers’ comp claims, according to the Occupational Safety and Health Administration.
-Chronic pain in the shoulders, wrist, neck, and eyes are fairly common in this line of work.
+Although it may not be immediately apparent, working from a desk can be very stressful for your body.
+White-collared jobs can encourage serious injuries, including cervical spondylosis, lumbar vertebra disease, or repetitive strain injuries, such as carpal tunnel.
+Chronic pain in the shoulders, wrist, neck, and eyes are standard in this line of work.
 Small, repetitive motions can aggravate such ailments.
+Repetitive strain injuries affect hundreds of thousands of American workers annually, leading to tens of billions of dollars annually in workers’ comp claims, according to the Occupational Safety and Health Administration.

 What are some causes of repetitive strain disorders?

-• Sitting in an unnatural posture for a long period of time.
+• Sitting in an unnatural posture for an extended period.

-• Repetitive motions, such as using the typing and clicking a mouse.
+• Repetitive motions, such as using typing and clicking a mouse.

 How to lessen the risk of injury on the job?

 • Get moving!
 It is suggested to get up and move around five minutes every hour.
-Also take smaller breaks to rest your eyes and hands a few times each hour.
-Spending long periods of time sitting at your desk creates poor circulation, resulting in muscle tension.
-Tightness, strain, and pain of the body – especially back, neck, wrist, eyes – is very common for the white-collared worker.
+Also, take smaller breaks to rest your eyes and hands a few times each hour.
+Spending extended periods sitting at your desk creates poor circulation, resulting in muscle tension.
+Tightness, strain, and pain in the body – especially back, neck, wrist, and eyes – are very common for the white-collared worker.

-In my next post, I will explain how to improve your well-being in the office, as well as list a few simple exercises you can perform while you work.
-In the meantime, here is a wonderful link to ten exercises you can do in the office to increase circulation. http://health.howstuffworks.com/wellness/diet-fitness/exercise-at-work/10-office-exercises-you-can-do-secretly.htm
+In my next post, I will explain how to improve your well-being in the office and list a few simple exercises you can perform while you work.
+In the meantime, here is a wonderful link to ten exercises you can do in the office to increase circulation. https://health.howstuffworks.com/wellness/diet-fitness/exercise-at-work/10-office-exercises-you-can-do-secretly.htm